mrochon/ai-samples/Search-Json/Readme.md

 BLOB_CONTAINER_NAME=...
 ```

-4. Run preFiles.py.
+4. Run *preFiles.py*.
 It will replace symbolic values from the .env file create updated files in the ./debug directory.
 Use Azure portal and the json files to create the various articfacts in the following sequence:

 - Index
 - Skillset
 - Indexer

+When the indexer finished running, check its and index' status.

 .